Delta357/Delta357/README.md

 - 👨‍💻 All my projects are available at https://delta357.github.io/webportfolio

+- ⭐ I am also passionate about astronomy

 # Skills
 * 💻: Python, R
 * 🖥: SQL, NoSQL, SQL Server, MongoDB